itagaf/RNAseq_Saliency/README.md

 <img src="outputs/aug_mat_PCA.png" width="250" height="200">

-*PCA for samples from 3 different tissues without data augmentation (left) and with augmented sample size (right)*
+*PCA for samples from 3 different tissues without data augmentation (upper) and with augmented sample size (lower)*

 ## The Model
 The classification model was constructed as a four-layer dense neural network using PyTorch.
 To ensure the model could be deployed on a reasonably equipped laptop, its size had to be optimized, which required constraining the input dimensions.
 Instead of using the full gene expression profile for each sample, only genes with a known protein product were selected as input features for training and prediction (In future projects, larger input sets may be explored.)